-Most often, the first step is to give a second-line chemotherapy treatment, such as ICE, ESHAP, DHAP, gemcitabine-based treatments, or brentuximab vedotin (see "Chemotherapy," above) to regain control over the recurrent Hodgkin lymphoma.
+Most often, the first step is to give a second-line chemotherapy treatment, such as ICE, ESHAP, DHAP, gemcitabine-based treatments, or brentuximab vedotin (see "Chemotherapy," above), or a treatment combination using a PD-1 inhibitor (see "Immunotherapy," above) to regain control over the recurrent Hodgkin lymphoma.
 For most people, this treatment is used to prepare for a bone marrow/stem cell transplant, which provides the best possible chance of curing the disease.

 Radiation therapy may be included in the treatment plan, before or after a bone marrow/stem cell transplant, especially if radiation therapy was not used during the previous treatment period.

-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent lymphoma.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent Hodgkin lymphoma.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-People with recurrent lymphoma often experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+People with recurrent lymphoma sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.

 Learn more about dealing with cancer recurrence.